janyamirpuri/janyamirpuri/README.md

 ### Hi there 👋

-I am Janya Mirpuri, a junior at NYU studying Mathematics as my major, with a minor in Data Science.
+I am Janya Mirpuri, a student at NYU studying Honors Mathematics as my major, with a minor in Data Science.
 I can be contacted through the email janyamirpuri@gmail.com, or through my school email, jm8808@nyu.edu.